Vihar2002/AI-Code-Reviewer/README.md

 Future Improvements

-Severity levels for feedback
+Add severity levels for feedback

-JSON output for CI/CD systems
+Enable JSON output for CI/CD pipelines

-Parallel analysis for large commits
+Support concurrent analysis for large commits

+This version is ready to copy directly into your GitHub repository as README.md.
+It will render perfectly with proper headings, indentation, and code blocks.